2009 Aaron's 499: Race recap

-Two laps later, debris on the back straightaway brought out the fifth caution of the day.
+Two laps later, debris on the backstretch brought out the fifth caution.
 Most of the drivers pitted under the caution, while Jeff Burton received the free pass.
 Joe Nemechek led one lap before pitting, while Paul Menard stayed out and led the field to the restart on lap 88.
 Menard was passed one lap later by Denny Hamlin, who had help from Joey Logano.
 Hamlin led for two laps before Jimmie Johnson passed him on lap 92.
 Johnson led for a lap before Hamlin repassed him.
 On lap 100, the field began to run side by side, led by Hamlin on the outside as Casey Mears led a line on the inside.
 On Lap 111, Earnhardt Jr. and a lap-down Jeff Burton hooked up and got such a run they were able to get a five-second lead over the main pack for a few laps.
 Burton was attempting to get back on the lead lap the hard way.
 On lap 112, Menard pitted, followed a lap later by Reed Sorenson.

 On lap 114, Earnhardt Jr.'s runaway lead vanished as Martin Truex Jr. claimed the lead, and Earnhardt Jr. fell back to 11th place.
 Truex Jr. led until lap 116, when he was passed by Joey Logano, who was repassed by Truex Jr. a lap later.
 On lap 119, Burton got back on the tail end of the lead lap.
 On lap 121, Brian Vickers passed Truex Jr. for the lead.
 Vickers led two laps before Truex Jr. repassed him with a push from Kyle Busch.
 One lap later, the sixth caution came out for debris.
 On lap 125, under caution, Carl Edwards claimed the lead as the leaders pitted.
 Jeremy Mayfield also stayed out.
 Both Edwards and Mayfield pitted one lap later and gave the lead to Kyle Busch, who had won the race off pit road.

 Kyle Busch led the field to the green flag on lap 127.
 The field shuffled around during the next seven laps, with Busch and Hamlin swapping the lead several times in the middle of the track on lap 132.
 On lap 134, Elliott Sadler claimed the lead with help from Brad Keselowski.
 Sadler led for three laps before Kurt Busch passed him with help from Earnhardt Jr. On lap 140, Hamlin pushed David Reutimann to the lead, but went around Reutimann at the finish line to lead the lap.
 One lap later, Casey Mears claimed the lead.
 He led until lap 143 when Jeff Burton passed him with assistance from Earnhardt Jr., who took the lead from Burton on the next lap on the middle groove.
 Kurt Busch passed Earnhardt Jr. on lap 145, and led one lap before Earnhardt Jr. repassed him.